 Anything which is widely accepted in exchange of goods or in settling debts is regarded as money.
-Once upon a time Barter system was prevailed.
+Barter system existed before the introduction of money.

-Under barter system goods are exchanged for goods.
+Under barter system, goods are exchanged for goods.
 For example, 1 kg of rice is exchanged for 2 kg of wheat.
 But if 2 goats are exchanged for 1 cow, the problem of indivisibility crops up.
-1 goat cannot be exchanged for 1⁄2 a cow.
+1 goat cannot be exchanged for $\frac{1}{2}$ a cow.
 So, barter system was replaced by the monetary system.

-1. When some commodities used as a medium of exchange by customs.
-It is called customary money.
+When some commodities are used as a medium of exchange by customs, it is called customary money.
 For example: The use of cowries in ancient India as a medium of exchange.